-Content Marketing for SMBs: How to Win Customers with the Right Blog Content
+Content Marketing for SMBs: How to Win Customers with Blog Content

-Content marketing works for small businesses too.
-Learn how to win qualified customers with strategic blog articles – without a big budget.
+Content marketing for SMBs: Learn how to win qualified customers with strategic blog articles, SEO content, and a solid editorial plan.

 Why content marketing works for small businesses too